 2. Speak the user’s language.

 Recognizable symbols, like a house for the home button or the play button for starting audio and video, help minimize the gap between your product and the real world.
-Language-wise, familiar terms also help with search engine optimization, as they make your product easier to find for larger amounts of people.
+While we are focusing on website design tips with this list, we will also mention SEO here – since using familiar terms also helps with search engine optimization, and makes your product easier to find for larger amounts of people.

 3. Facilitate user control and freedom.

 Don’t punish your users with extended dialogues when they encounter errors.
 The whole point of your product is to solve real-world problems, not create more of them.
-So be empathetic, and offer easy fixes.
+So the third of our website design tips for today is to be empathetic, and offer easy fixes.

 This can be as simple as ensuring users can click your logo and return to the landing page no matter where they are.
 Or it could involve quick, clear forms of communication: ask your users if they’re sure they want to delete a post before they do, allow them to undo actions, or give them the chance to change an order once it’s been submitted.